YourWaifuIsShip/Azur-Lane-Guides/AL Tierless Guide.md

   * **Roon but legitimately good.
 Above average Gun DPS (barrage reliant), enemy speed/defence debuffer**; medium shielded tank.
 Manual play strongly recommended.

 * Skill:
-  * Every 15s, fire a strong linear barrage that increases the damage taken by targets hit by +10% for 6s; if only 1 target is hit by it, stop it for 3s and launch a brief linear torpedo burst.
+  * Every 15s, fire a [barrage](https://streamable.com/bfiee0) that increases the damage taken by targets hit by +10% for 6s; if only 1 target is hit by it, stop it for 3s and launch a brief linear torpedo burst.
+    * The 6 MUSICAL NOTES deal 30 bdmg with 120/120/120 amods; the 6 AIMED TORPEDOES deal 62 bdmg with 120/120/120 amods.
-  * Upon battle start and every 30s afterwards, generates 2 blue orbiting shields (lasting 8 shots or 15s) and 2 red orbiting shields (dealing damage on contact).
+  * Upon battle start and every 30s afterwards, generates 2 blue orbiting shields (lasting 8 shots or 15s) and 3 red orbiting shields (dealing damage on contact up to 8 times).
   * Has MGM+1 and torpedoes.
 Really, *really* bad torpedoes.

 - Desc: Super strong meme boat?
 Awful PR?
 Why not both?